Table of Contents

 Below is a list of the editor’s top picks featuring Maat’s statue.

 Who was Maat?

-Maat is one of the oldest known Egyptian deities – the earliest records mentioning her go back to over 4,000 years ago, around 2,376 BCE.
+Maat is one of the oldest known Egyptian deities – the earliest records mentioning her, the so-called Pyramid Texts, go back to over 4,000 years ago, around 2,376 BCE.
 She is the daughter of the sun-god Ra and is an integral part of one of Egypt’s creation myths.

 Once order was established, it was the role of Egypt’s rulers to maintain order, i.e. to make sure that Maat lived on in the kingdom.
 The devotion of the people and pharaoh to Maat went so far that many of Egypt’s rulers incorporated Maat in their names and titles – Lord of Maat, Beloved of Maat, and so on.